If you take advantage of the inline Schema (xsd) constraints in SDL Tridion Sites 9.5's Experience Space UI, you might need an example.

 Note that such (xsd) constraints appear inline in in Experience Manager.
 They are enforced when saving in the soon-to-be Classic UI.
 And as mentioned, they will now apply inline in the Experience Space user interface being introduced in SDL Tridion Sites 9.5.

-Here's an example from the Source of a Schema for a text field that only allows capitalized letters.
+Here's an example from the Source of a Schema for a text field that forces an initial capitalized letter.

 <xsd:schema xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns="http://example.com/article" xmlns:tcmi="http://www.tridion.com/ContentManager/5.0/Instance" elementFormDefault="qualified" targetNamespace="http://example.com/article">